How to Launch a Loyalty Program (Even If You're a Team of One)

 "My business is too small"

 Small businesses benefit most.
 The personal relationships you build, combined with systematic recognition through loyalty, create connection that big businesses can't replicate.
+Even businesses just getting off the ground—like someone figuring out how to start a cleaning business—can build loyalty into their model from day one, turning early clients into long-term regulars before competitors even enter the picture.

 "What if nobody joins?"

 They will—if the reward is desirable and joining is easy.
 Wallet integration and clear value propositions solve this.
 Start simple, adjust if needed.
+If signups are slower than expected after launch, there are specific, fixable reasons why customers aren't joining your program—and most come down to visibility or friction, not lack of interest.

 Getting Started Today